November 12, 2011

 How can I donate?

-You can donate online or by mail.
-To donate by mail, print out the donation form below and mail it in.
+To donate by mail, click the donation form image below, print the PDF, fill in your details and mail it in.
 We accept Visa, MasterCard, or a cheque or money order payable to The Vancouver Sun Children’s Fund Society.
 Mail to: The Vancouver Sun Children’s Fund Society, Suite 1 — 200 Granville St., Vancouver, B.C.
 V6C 3N3

 Can I give a gift of securities?

 Yes.
 We appreciate your gift of publicly traded securities (stocks, income trust units, bonds, mutual fund units), which may be exempt from capital gains tax.
-For more information, contact Rose Isla at email@example.com or 604-605-2334.
+For more information, contact Adopt-a-School coordinator Kathy Anderson at 604-605-2654.

 Can I leave a legacy gift that will help children in need?